 In this game, you yawned and recorded whether Maggie yawned in response.
 Yawning in dogs can be an indicator of stress, but we were measuring something different - social yawning.
 The rationale behind this game is that even as young children, we laugh when we see someone laughing, and we cry when we see someone in distress.
 Our ability to "catch" the emotions of others is called emotional contagion.
 A common form of emotional contagion is yawning.
 If you see, hear or even think about someone yawning, you will probably feel an irresistible urge to yawn.

 Maggie did not yawn in response to your yawn, but this is not surprising.
 Although dogs are one of the few species besides humans that contagiously yawn, there is variation among dogs.
 Data from several research groups shows differing results, but our preliminary data shows that only 20% of dogs yawn contagiously.

 Eye Contact Game

 Judging by the extraordinary length of time Maggie spent gazing soulfully into your eyes, you probably often find her staring at you for no reason.
-You might wonder if Maggie is trying to tell you something, like she is hungry, needs to go to the bathroom or wants to weigh in on an interesting issue you've both just seen on television.
-But Maggie may not want or need anything - she may just be seeking your gaze because she is just hugging you with her eyes.
+You might wonder if Maggie is trying to tell you something, like she is hungry, needs to go to the bathroom or has an opinion on what to do over the weekend.
+But Maggie may not want or need anything - she may be just hugging you with her eyes.